awsdocs/aws-cloudformation-user-guide/doc_source/aws-attribute-deletionpolicy.md

 **Note**
 **Exception**: The default policy is `Snapshot` for `AWS::RDS::DBCluster` resources and for `AWS::RDS::DBInstance` resources that don't specify the `DBClusterIdentifier` property\.

 To keep a resource when its stack is deleted, specify `Retain` for that resource\.
-You can use retain for any resource\.
+You can use `Retain` for any resource\.
 For example, you can retain a nested stack, Amazon S3 bucket, or EC2 instance so that you can continue to use or modify those resources after you delete their stacks\.

 **Note**
-If you want to modify resources outside of CloudFormation, use a retain policy and then delete the stack\.
+If you want to modify resources outside of CloudFormation, use a `Retain` deletion policy and then delete the stack\.
 Otherwise, your resources might get out of sync with your CloudFormation template and cause stack errors\.

 For resources that support snapshots, such as `AWS::EC2::Volume`, specify `Snapshot` to have CloudFormation create a snapshot before deleting the resource\.